-Assessment at a glance 3.
+3. Assessment at a glance

-www.papacambridge.com For Cambridge IGCSE Drama, candidates take two compulsory components: Component 1 (Written examination) and Component 2 (Coursework), and are eligible for the award of grades A to G.
+For Cambridge IGCSE Drama, candidates take two compulsory components: Component 1 (Written examination) and Component 2 (Coursework), and are eligible for the award of grades A to G.

-Components Weighting Component 1 Written examination 2 hours 30 minutes 40% The questions on this paper relate to pre-release main advance of the examination.
-This material consist extended extract from a play (or an abridged version devise a piece of drama based on one of the three s from the play. s of three stimuli and an of an entire play).
-Candidates The questions on the paper will require candidates t pre-release material from the perspective of actor, c The question paper is structured as follows: • Section A (30 marks) Candidates answer 6-8 s extract from the play (20 marks) and 2-4 questic their chosen stimulus (10 marks). • Section B (25 marks) Candidates answer one lo choice of three on the extract from the play. onger-answer question from a • Section C (25 marks) Candidates answer one lo choice of three on the drama devised from their 5 Externally assessed.
-Component 2 Coursework 60% Candidates submit three pieces of practical work. • One individual piece (3-5 minutes): one performance of an extract from a play. • Two group pieces (maximum 15 minutes eac h): one performance of an extract from a play and one original devised piece.
-Note: the stimuli on the pre-release material for Con a basis for the devised piece on Component 2. nponent 1 may not be used as Internally assessed and externally moderated.
+Components Weighting Component 1 Written examination 2 hours 30 minutes 40% The questions on this paper relate to pre-release material in advance of the examination.
+This material consists of t extended extract from a play (or an abridged version of ar devise a piece of drama based on one of the three stimu from the play. hree stimuli and an n entire play).
+Candidates The questions on the paper will require candidates to have pre-release material from the perspective of actor, directors The question paper is structured as follows: Section A (30 marks) Candidates answer 6-8 short-a extract from the play (20 marks) and 2-4 questions or their chosen stimulus (10 marks). • Section B (25 marks) Candidates answer one longer choice of three on the extract from the play. -answer question from a Section C (25 marks) Candidates answer one longer choice of three on the drama devised from their chos • Externally assessed.
+Component 2 Coursework 60% Candidates submit three pieces of practical work.
+One individual piece (3-5 minutes): one performance of an extract from a play.
+Two group pieces (maximum 15 minutes each): one performance of an extract from a play and one of original devised piece.
+Note: the stimuli on the pre-release material for Compone a basis for the devised piece on Component 2. ent 1 may not be used as Internally assessed and externally moderated.